 Provisioning a production-like database should be fast and easy.
 We're developing a concept to make that possible with zero infrastructure overhead.

 Take a look at what we're calling "Spawn".Learn about Spawn

 With the recent announcement of SQL Operations Studio (Preview), we're pleased to be able to talk about our research into cross-platform data tools (we had to be a little quiet whilst it was under wraps).

 We're looking into the feasibility of making our software available in SQL Operations Studio.
 If you're considering a switch to SQL Operations Studio or would like to use data tools across different platforms (Windows, MacOS, Linux), we'd like to talk to you.

 Today, the issue of data security is becoming more prevalent.
 Meeting regulations, both existing and new consumes time in IT departments.

-We’re researching the way that these requirements impact on your development and data management practises.
-Our aim is to understand how Redgate technology could improve the way your organisation prepares for, and carries out audit activities.
+We’re researching the way that these requirements impact on your development and data management practices.
+Our aim is to understand how Redgate technology could improve the way your organisation *prepares and executes audit activities, particularly managing SQL Server permissions.